What are SBA Loans?

 In its guidelines, the SBA states:

-“The cash flow of the Applicant is the primary source of repayment, not any expected recovery from the liquidation of collateral… If the Lender’s financial analysis demonstrates that the Applicant lacks reasonable assurance of repayment in a timely manner from the cash flow of the business, the loan request must be declined, regardless of the collateral available or outside sources of repayment.”
+“The cash flow of the Applicant is the primary source of repayment, not any expected recovery from the liquidation of collateral… Suppose the Lender’s financial analysis demonstrates that the Applicant lacks reasonable assurance of repayment on time from the cash flow of the business.
+In that case, the loan request must be declined, regardless of the collateral available or outside sources of repayment.”

-Simply put: You must have the cash flow to support the payments on the loan.
+Simply put, you must have the cash flow to support the loan payments.

 How to apply for an SBA Loan:

-United Capital Source can help you apply to an SBA-approved lender following these steps.
+United Capital Source can assist you in applying to an SBA-approved lender by following these steps.

 Step 1: Ensure You Qualify